-• Passenger and Freight Transport
+Passenger and Freight Transport

 Targeted emissions intensity varies by company base year emissions intensity, projected activity growth, and sectoral budgets.
 Companies can use the relevant SDA pathways to calculate intensity in the target year.
-The SDA method covers scopes 1 and 2 It has limited applicability to other scope 3 categories (see Chapter 6).
-NO LONGER IN USE.
+The SDA method covers scopes 1 and 2.
+It has limited applicability to other scope 3 categories (see Chapter 6).

-15 Each sectoral budget is maintained, to the extent the sum of sectoral activity does not go beyond that projected for the scenario (for homogeneous sectors) and that no new businesses are created.
+&lt;sup>15 Each sectoral budget is maintained, to the extent the sum of sectoral activity does not go beyond that projected for the scenario (for homogeneous sectors) and that no new businesses are created.

-16 The SDA sectors are drawn from the IEA.
+&lt;sup>16 The SDA sectors are drawn from the IEA.
 An appendix in the SDA user guidance maps the IEA sectors against common industrial classification systems: http://sciencebasedtargets.org/wp-content/uploads/2015/05/Sectoral-Decarbonization-Approach-Report.pdf.

-A previous target setting tool specific SEA Calculated SER for a general "Other Industry" category that covers sectors other than the ones listed above including construction industry and manufacturing sectors (e.g., food and beverage, electronics, machinery).
-Please note that the "Other Industry" pathway has been disabled in the new science-Based Target Setting Tool.
+A previous target setting tool specific to SDA calculated SBTs for a general "Other Industry" category that covers sectors other than the ones listed above, including construction industry and manufacturing sectors (e.g., food and beverage, electronics, machinery).
+Please note that the "Other Industry" pathway has been disabled in the new Science-Based Target Setting Tool.
 Companies in these sectors should use the absolute emissions contraction approach to set targets (please see section "Other Target formulations" below for more guidance).

-Method Company Input Method Output

-Sectoral Base year A reduction in emissions relative to

-Decarbonization Target year a specific production output of the

-Approach (SDA) Base year emissions, company (e.g., tonne CO 2 e per
+Method Company Input Method Output Sectoral Decarbonization Approach (SDA) Base year Target year Base year emissions, disaggregated by scope Activity level in the base year (e.g., building floor area, distance travelled, etc.) Projected change in activity by target year A reduction in emissions relative to a specific production output of the company (e.g., tonne CO 2 e per MWh)

-disaggregated by scope MWh)

-Activity level in the base year

-(e.g., building floor area, distance

-travelled, etc.)

-Projected change in activity by

-target year